Welcome to the

 The area's earliest African Americans appeared during the late 18th and early 19th centuries either as runaway slaves or free blacks.
 But soon after a growth of blacks from Westmoreland County, Virginia migrated to Penllyn where the black settlement in the Wissahickon Valley Region began.

-The Women Who Made Their Mark
+The Women Who Made Their Marks

 Not many people know about the contributions women made to the Wissahickon Valley Region.
 Not like the women we know from history, these women gained recognition from their own neighbors and community through kindness and respect.